Psychedelic/cap-docs/docs/index.md

 ![](imgs/mainn.png)

 Welcome to CAP's documentation.
 CAP is an open internet service providing transaction history & asset provenance for NFTs & Tokens on the Internet Computer.
-It solves the huge IC problem that assets don’t have native transaction history, and does so in a scalable, trustless and seamless way so any NFT/Token can integrate with one line of code.
+It solves the huge IC problem that assets don’t have native transaction history, and does so in a scalable, trustless and seamless way so that any NFT/Token can integrate with one line of code.

 CAP provides services to...
 NFTs/Tokens developers by giving them a plug-n-play history for their assets and UIs/Dapps/Sites on the Internet Computer that want to show an asset's history to users.